Zeroeh/udp-mitm/README.md

 - Note: use ``iptables -t nat -L -n -v`` to double check that the iptables rules were applied.
 6. Start the ``main.go`` NTP server script with ``go run main.go``
 7. Run the python NTP client with ``python3 test_script.py``
-8. If everything works correctly, the python script should print out "Time = ..." repeatedly every 20 seconds.
-If it doesn't work, you'll have to do some debugging on your own, sorry.
+8. If everything works correctly, the python script should print out "Time = ..." repeatedly every 60 seconds.
+You can see example outputs in the [success](https://github.com/Zeroeh/udp-mitm/tree/master/success) directory.
+If it doesn't work, then you are on your own, sorry.

 # Issues